Yves Beaudoin

-Yves Beaudoin (born January 7, 1965) is a Canadian retired ice hockey defenceman.
+Yves Beaudoin (born January 7, 1965) is a Canadian former professional ice hockey defenceman.
 He played 11 games in the National Hockey League with the Washington Capitals from 1985 to 1987.
 The rest of his career, which lasted from 1985 to 1990, was mainly spent in the minor leagues.
 Beaudoin was born in Pointe-aux-Trembles, Quebec.
-He was selected by the Capitals in the 1983 NHL Entry Draft.
+He was selected by the Capitals in the 1983 NHL entry draft.
 He retired from professional hockey in 1990.
-Seven years later he came out of retirement to play for the Quebec Semi-Pro Hockey League before retiring again in 2002.
+In 1996, he came out of retirement to play for the Quebec Semi-Pro Hockey League before retiring again in 2002.